dhanushkorada/Titanic-Survival-Prediction/README.md

 - Implemented a RBF Kernel SVM to predict survival outcomes.

 ## Results
 - Predictions were made on the test set, and results were saved to `prediction.csv`.
+The RBF Kernel SVM achieved an accuracy of 78% on the test set.

 ## License
 This project is licensed under the MIT License.